Wall-Brew-Co/bouncer/README.md

 * Inspect the [licensing information](https://github.com/Wall-Brew-Co/open-source?tab=readme-ov-file#licensing)
 * Inspect the Leiningen plugins used for our standard [CI/CD jobs](https://github.com/Wall-Brew-Co/rebroadcast/tree/master/sources/github-actions)

+### Naming

+Bouncers are security guards at bars that make sure all patrons are following the rules.

 ## Installation

 Bouncer is available as a leiningen plugin and can be downloaded from [clojars](https://clojars.org/com.wallbrew/bouncer).